terralang/terra/docs/getting-started.md

 Control Flow
 ------------

-Terra's control flow is almost identical to Lua except for the behavior of `for` loops.
+Terra's control flow is almost identical to Lua except for the behavior of `for` loops and the addition of switch statements.

 ### If Statements ###